harishvc/challenges/Data-Structure-Algorithms-Concepts-Notes.md

 # Data structures, algorithms and concepts

+#Built-in Data Types (Primitive)
+ * Lists
+ * Sets
+ * Tuples
+ * Dictionary
+ * Selecting the right data type
+   ** Dictionary when you have a set of unique keys that map to values ** List if you have an ordered collection of items ** Set to store an unordered set of items and ignore deplicates

+#User Built-in Data Types (Abstract Data Types)
+  * Linked List
+  * Stack
+  * Queue
+  * Tree
+  * Graph

 # TIME COMPLEXITY
 * Dictionary: O(1) for insert, delete and lookup
 * Linked List: O(1) insert/delete and O(n) lookup